JP Morgan slashes price target on TAL Education Group [TAL] – find out why.

 JP Morgan have made an estimate for TAL Education Group shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 02, 2022.
 The new note on the price target was released on March 09, 2022, representing the official price target for TAL Education Group stock.
 Previously, the target price had yet another raise from $3.50 to $4.40, while Morgan Stanley kept a Overweight rating on TAL stock.

-TAL Education Group [TAL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.40.
-With this latest performance, TAL shares dropped by -19.81% in over the last four-week period, additionally plugging by 48.76% over the last 6 months – not to mention a drop of -13.37% in the past year of trading.
+TAL Education Group [TAL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -22.57.
+With this latest performance, TAL shares dropped by -31.80% in over the last four-week period, additionally plugging by 16.01% over the last 6 months – not to mention a drop of -32.37% in the past year of trading.

 TAL Education Group’s liquidity data is similarly interesting compelling, with a Quick Ratio of 4.30 and a Current Ratio set at 4.40.